 - 1. The student will meet with the Dean, at which time the terms of withdrawal are agreed upon and put in writing.
-A student who withdraws and has not completed all course requirements and has not received a "NP" on any course assessment will receive an Incomplete, "I" grade for the course.
-A student who withdraws for medical reasons, serious personal problems, pregnancy or military leave without completing course remediation requirements may be approved for a Leave of Absence (See below) and will receive an Incomplete, "I" grade for the course. - 2.
+A student who withdraws for medical reasons, serious personal problems, pregnancy, or military leave without completing course remediation requirements may be approved for a Leave of Absence (See below) and will receive an Incomplete, "I" grade for the course. - 2.
 The College of Nursing completes the University withdrawal form and notifies the applicable service units.
-Terms of re-admission (if any) and re- admission paperwork (if applicable), must be signed by the student and returned for signature to the Dean of the College of Nursing to complete the process. - 3.
+Terms of re-admission (if any) and re- admission paperwork (if applicable) must be signed by the student and returned for signature to the Dean of the College of Nursing to complete the process. - 3.
 Once all forms are signed and dated, the withdrawal process is complete.
 Withdrawal is not complete until the required forms are signed by the Dean of the College of Nursing.